savonet/book/quickstart.md

 ```

 We need to use `buffer` here to avoid synchronization issues, this should be
-detailed in [a later section](#sec:clocks) and you can hear that there is a slight
+detailed in [a later section](#sec:clocks), and you can hear that there is a slight
 delay between your voice and the output due to the buffering.

 ### Fallible sources and fallbacks

-A source can be not always available, we call this a _fallible_ source.
+Some sources are not always available, and we say that such a source is _fallible_.
 A
-typical example, is a source obtained by `input.http`: at some point the stream
+typical example is a source obtained by `input.http`: at some point the stream
 might stop (e.g. if it is only available during daytime), or be subject to
 technical difficulties (e.g. it gets disconnected from the internet for a short
 period of time).
 In this case, we generally want to fallback to another source